Browsers are now warning users if any sensitive details are passed over non-secure connections.

 but the same site in Chrome 56 there is the ‘Not Secure’ message in the address bar.

 This doesn’t look too bad right now however Google has a plan to increase the warning so that there will be a red message making it a lot more apparent to users.
-This is what it is going to start looking like:

 This is exactly the same as the warning you get when you are using an invalid certificate after accepting the warning.